techgirlgeek/local_dev/README.md

 ![VagrantFileEdit.png](https://bitbucket.org/repo/BqpGrj/images/2177281424-VagrantFileEdit.png)
 3. Uncomment that line.
 4. Save your Vagrantfile: esc :wq
-5. Run vagrant provision vm_name.dev
+5. Run `vagrant provision vm_name.dev`
     * **NOTE**: When you are done with the provision, you will see an error regarding restarting the webserver.
 Ignore that error.
 Still looking for a way to skip that step.
 6. `vi Vagrantfile`
-7. Comment out that line again.
+7. Comment out that line again (adding the # at the beginning of the ansible.tags line).
+Or you can re-checkout the file: `git checkout Vagrantfile`.
 8. Save your Vagrantfile

 ## Author Information